-Provided on an ongoing and continuous basis throughout the FPIC process, with a view to enhancing local communication and decision-making processes.
+• Provided on an ongoing and continuous basis throughout the FPIC process, with a view to enhancing local communication and decision-making processes.

-Will the community consider a plantation?
-What the FPIC process entails: provide information in languages and forms understood by the communities Details on the UoC (name, contact details) and the proposed development (including legal and financial implications) Map(s) of areas of proposed activities and operations (including the location, duration, and scope and boundaries of the plantation) Permit acquisition process: Type of permit being sought, current stage in process and legal implications of land release Potential risks and benefits of the proposed project (social, environmental, economic, etc.) Proposals developing participatory maps and conducting SEIA and integrated HCV-HCSA assessments Proposals for smallholder and/or outgrower schemes The role and option of a third-party observer Information on the UoC's grievance mechanism Contact details of RSPO
+Information Sharing: what communities need to know in order to be informed Will the community What the FPIC process entails: provide information in languages and forms understood by the communities Details on the UoC (name, contact details) and the proposed development (including legal and financial implications) Map(s) of areas of proposed activities and operations (including the location, duration, and scope and boundaries of the plantation) Permit acquisition process: Type of permit being sought, current stage in process and legal implications of land release Potential risks and benefits of the proposed project (social, environmental, economic, etc.) consider a plantation?
+Proposals developing participatory maps and conducting SEIA and integrated HCV-HCSA assessments Proposals for smallholder and/or outgrower schemes The role and option of a third-party observer Information on the UoC's grievance mechanism Contact details of RSPO